lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-base-class-interceptor.md

 export default Interceptor
 ```

-As you probably noticed, a Proxy with a `get` method handler is wrapped around a Proxy with an `apply` method handler.
-Inside the apply method, you will notice highlighted `beforeMethodCall` function that is being executed right before reflecting all the arguments.
+As you probably noticed, a Proxy with a `get` trap is wrapped around a Proxy with an `apply` trap.
+We cannot get arguments using a `get` trap alone, because the target function is not called yet.

-In today's example, we are not mutating any arguments that `beforeMethodCall` receives, instead we're just going to use them as a data pass them along intact.
+Inside the `apply` trap, you will notice highlighted `beforeMethodCall` function that is being executed right before reflecting all the arguments.
+In today's example, we are not mutating any arguments that `beforeMethodCall` receives, instead we're just going to use them as readable data and pass them along intact.
+(This approach is a neat way to validate forms.)

 However, if you want to mutate arguments before passing them to the target object, you would need to return mutated arguments from the `beforeMethodCall` and then reflect them on the `argumentsList` position.

 ### How to Use Interceptor Base Class

-The use is very simple - just extend the `Interceptor` class and inside the `super` pass the options object which will include an array of method names you want to watch and a `beforeMethodCall` with your functionality.
-I am using static property to keep objects within the class, but you are free to displace this object outside and pass it through the constructor.
+Very simple — just extend the `Interceptor` and inside the `super` pass the options which will include an array of method names you want to watch for and a `beforeMethodCall` with your functionality.
+I am using a static property to keep objects within the class, but you are free to displace this object outside and pass it through the constructor.
 Whatever works for you (the beauty of Javascript).

-As you may notice in the example below, our `Dom` class monitors 4 out of 6 of its methods.
+As you may notice in the example below, Interceptor monitors 4 out of 6 of its methods in the `Dom` class.

 ```js {5,21-23,77-84,86-92}
 import Interceptor from './Interceptor.js'